Blueberry Matcha Smoothie

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-How To Make It: Blueberry Matcha Smoothie
+How To Make It: Blueberry Matcha Smoothie Recipe

 Ingredients

-- 1 cup (155 g) frozen blueberries
+- 1 cup (155 g) blueberries fresh or frozen

 - 1 cup (30 g) baby spinach

-- 1 ripe banana sliced and frozen
+- 1 medium ripe banana sliced and frozen

 - 1 cup (240 ml) unsweetened almond milk

-- 2 tablespoons old fashioned oats
+- 2 tablespoons old-fashioned oats

 - 1 teaspoon matcha powder